-Our experienced and passionate panel of judges are responsible for deciding which finalist will be awarded the Art Fund Prize for Museum of the Year.
+Our experienced and passionate panel of judges are responsible for deciding which finalist will be awarded Art Fund Museum of the Year 2018.

 Chair of the Judges

 Art Fund director since 2010, Stephen Deuchar has chaired the judging panel since 2013.
 Before joining Art Fund, Stephen was the first director of Tate Britain (1998 – 2009), having previously spent 12 years as a curator then exhibitions director at the National Maritime Museum, Greenwich.

 Director of the Science Museum Group since 2010, Ian Blatchford began his career in the City before joining Arts Council England and later the Royal Academy of Arts in senior finance roles.
 Prior to joining the Science Museum Group, he was Deputy Director of the Victoria and Albert Museum, having joined the museum in 2002 as Director of Finance and Resources.
 Ian is Chairman of the National Museum Directors’ Council.
 He is also Chairman of the Board of De Montfort University and sits on the International Advisory Board of the Museum of Tomorrow in Rio de Janeiro.
 He was awarded the Pushkin Medal in 2015.

 Rebecca Jones is the BBC’s Arts Correspondent, covering arts stories across BBC Radio, TV and Online.
 She is also a presenter on the BBC News Channel as well as being a regular presenter of the programmes Meet the Author and Talking Books.
 Previously Rebecca has worked as a foreign correspondent for the BBC, based in Berlin.
 She has also worked in regional television, presenting the nightly news programme at Anglia.
 She has been a judge of the Costa Book Awards and is a former trustee of The Barber Institute of Fine Arts.
 She has also served on the Board of the Birmingham Royal Ballet